 \section{Square roots in \cl{3}{0} and \cl{1}{2} algebras}

-This section describes the method of substitution of variables in CA which paves a direct way to square root algorithm.
-We start from Euclidean \cl{3}{0} algebra, the most simple one between $n=3$ dimensional algebras.
-The algebra \cl{1}{2} is isomorphic to \cl{3}{0} and therefore the algorithm for this algebra will follow exactly the same route except that there some notational differences will appear.
+This section describes the method of substitution of variables in CA which paves a direct way to square root algorithm (also see the \ref{appendix:algorithm}).
+The Euclidean \cl{3}{0} algebra is the most simple one among $n=3$ algebras.
+The algebra \cl{1}{2} is isomorphic to \cl{3}{0}, therefore the algorithm for this algebra follows the same route except that there some notational differences appear.